irf23/gatsby-tmp-netlify-cms/src/pages/about/index.md

 With over 1000+ frames in stock, you're sure to find the perfect pair.
 We also carry sunglasses, and contact lenses.

 ### Best services on the coast
 Need a Sight Test?
-Broke your glasses again?
+Broken your glasses again?
 Give us a call, or book an appointment